josephjquinn/cv-portfolio/README.md

   <img width=600, src="./public/webDemo2.png">
 </div>

-The websites are self-hosted through Netlify.
-You can view the live versions here: [Portfolio Website](https://josephquinn.dev)
+The website is self-hosted through Netlify.
+You can view the live version here: [Portfolio Website](https://josephquinn.dev)